 In Latvia, payments per ha of covered areas, vegetables in open area and for some fruit (strawberries).
 In Sweden, payments for cultivation of environmentally friendly local varieties of sugar beets and brown beans.
+Transfers included in the Crop GCT.

-Use of labels: Production and payment limits: Yes most subject to set aside requirements; Variable payment rates: NO; Input constraints: NO.

-Other livestock payments: National expenditures
+Production and payment limits: Yes most subject to set aside requirements; Variable payment rates: NO; Input constraints: NO. Other livestock payments: National expenditures Period: From 1997 EU co-financed: No.

-Countries: Cyprus, Germany, Slovenia, Spain

-Other payments per Livestock Unit.
+Countries: Cyprus, Germany, Slovenia, Spain Other payments per Livestock Unit.

 In Slovenia headage payments for breeding animals granted to support selection program in regional breeding centres.
+Transfers included in the Livestock GCT.